 If your windows suddenly become hard to close, this can be a sign of degrading stumps.

-This is because as stumps degrade, this causes the house to shift which warps the way doors and windows move.
+As the stumps degrade, your house shifts which warps the way doors and windows operate.

 The restumping process in action